emily-jane/CV/CV.md

 #### Full Stack Web Development

-During my time at Makers Academy, I have learnt a multitude of skills that means I can now confidently build an end-to-end web application.
+During my time at Makers Academy, I've gone from being a novice coder to being able to confidently build end-to-end web and mobile applications.
 We started off learning Ruby, then went into building web apps using Ruby on Rails tested with RSpec.
 We also learnt Javascript and built AngularJS applications tested with Karma and Protractor.
 For my final project we wanted to build a mobile app so we taught ourselves how to use the Ionic framework.
 Below are some of my favourite projects to date:

 #### Project Examples